James, Davis help Lakers win for first time this season

 Russell Westbrook had 18 points for the Lakers (1-5), who had lost their first five games of the season under first-year head coach Darvin Ham.
 Los Angeles was the last winless team in the NBA.

-In the third quarter, he raised his arms to get fans on their feet and he obliged.

-“Like I’ve mentioned since Day One, whatever is needed from me to help the team win, that’s what I’ll do,” Westbrook said.

-Nikola Jockic scored 23 points and Jamal Murray added a season-high 21 for the Nuggets (4-3), who had four of their last five and two straight games before Sunday’s loss.
+Nikola Jockic scored 23 points and Jamal Murray added 21 for the Nuggets (4-3), who had four of their last five and two straight games before Sunday’s loss.

 Austin Reaves made a 3-pointer from the top of the arc and Lonnie Walker IV drove the baseline for a dunk to give the Lakers a 113-100 advantage.
 That 13-point lead was their largest of the season.

-The Lakers made 13 3-pointers on 13-for-30 shooting after struggling with long-range shots this season in their previous five games.
+The Lakers made 13 3-pointers after struggling with long-range shooting this season in their previous five games.
 The Nuggets made 15 3-pointers.

 Davis was aggressive early after missing one game with lower back tightness and was questionable Sunday but played.
 He tweaked his back in the game against Denver on Wednesday when the Nuggets beat the Lakers 110-99 in Denver.